 The SLRD is bear country.
 Bears are active from spring thaw, typically in March, through to December.
 However, contrary to popular belief, some black bears may not hibernate if they are able to find non-natural food sources.
 It is important to be aware and alert for bear encounters.

 Bears are attracted to our communities because of one major driving force – hunger.
-Non-natural food sources like garbage and fruit trees are the main bear attractants and bears will return again and again to any readily available food sources.
+Non-natural food sources like garbage and fruit trees are the main attractants and bears will return to readily available food sources.
 On average, over 900 black bears across BC are killed each year a result of human bear conflict.

-We all play a key role in the reducing human-bear conflict by managing attractants and ensuring that wildlife can safely move through our communities without being attracted to non-natural food sources.
+We all play a role in the reducing human-bear conflict by managing attractants and ensuring wildlife can safely move through communities without being attracted to non-natural food sources.

 8 Steps to Be Bear Smart at Home:

-- ALWAYS keep garbage and recycling in bear-resistant totes and keep them in a secured building.
+- ALWAYS keep garbage and recycling in bear-resistant totes and in a secured building.

 - In areas with curbside pick-up, be sure to only put your tote on the curb the morning of your collection day, AND remove it from the curb at the end of the day and store it inside a secured building until your next collection day.